tzarrsf/b2b-commerce-postman-setup-with-example-files/README.md

 6. Optional - Use the delete button's dropdown option to remove expired tokens
 7. Retry your request

+## Variables

+__Note__: You must set up your environment variables correctly for this all to work.
+Collection variables will be calculated between requests and used in susbsequent requests.

+### Environment variables can be used to provide comma delimited values for these values

+ 1. productNamesCommaDelimited
+ 2. productStockKeepingUnitsCommaDelimited (used in OCI Postman collection)
+ 3. locationGroupIdentifiersCommaDelimited (used in OCI Postman collection)
+ 4. locationIdentifiersCommaDelimited (used in OCI Postman collection)

+### Environment variables can be used to provide a string value for these values

+ 1. productSearchTerm

-## Standardized variables (also documented in the Postman collection)
+### Standardized variables (also documented in the Postman collection)

 ⚠️ **_Note_**: The naming convention found here is used across other Salesforce Commerce product Postman collections in the Partner Readiness space when possible to support reuse and collaboration.